Restorative Justice is an approach to building community, self-care, and conflict resolution. It's a social justice platform that allows students to:

 Information and resources on the philosophy of Restorative Justice and the different levels of support provided to schools.

+Restorative Justice is currently being implemented in over 80 schools.
 Interested in bringing Restorative Justice to your school?
-Complete the Restorative Justice Application to begin!
+We are ready to welcome you to the team.
+Just complete the Restorative Justice Application to begin!